LeonSering/leonsering/content/publication/haunert-2011-roadmap/index.md

   instances of different sizes, our method generated output maps that were far less distorted than those generated with a predefined fish-eye projection.
 Future work is needed to automate the selection of roads relevant to the user.
-Furthermore, we aim at fast heuristics for application in real-time systems.</p>
+Furthermore, we aim at fast heuristics for application in real-time systems.
 ---
  A preliminary version was presented at IEEE Information Visualization Conference (INFOVIS'11).